How do I feel right now?

 Knowing that your morning pages are private helps you write freely without caring about someone finding your pages and reading them.

-If you find yourself writing negative, angry or stupid things — this is good.
+If you find yourself writing negative, angry or stupid things (like I often do) — this is good.

 Blocked songwriters tend to criticize themselves relentlessly.
 I find myself doing that sometimes.